-HostsPHILOSOPHY: To ensure an exceptional visit to our ski camps, all Hosted trips are guided and catered by our staff.
+HostsPHILOSOPHY: To ensure an exceptional visit to our ski camps, all Hosted trips are and catered by our staff.
 While you focus on the turns and relaxation, your hosts routefind and take care of camp logistics.
-WAH hosts are passionate guides trained in avalanche forecasting, remote emergency care, and backcountry skills instruction.
+WAH hosts are passionate skiers/riders trained in avalanche forecasting, remote emergency care, and backcountry skills instruction.
 They are artful up-track setters, natural/cultural history interpreters, wilderness therapists, and gourmet chefs.
 On the trail, our hosts have intimate knowledge of the terrain and snowpack.
 They've been skiing up there all winter and got the place wired.
 Our hosts pride themselves on serving it up for the "earn your turn" skier or rider.
 We look forward to sharing a great ski outing with you!

 Native of western Oregon, Victor "splits" his time between Mt.
 Raineer, Denali summers alpine guiding, and Wallowa winters.
 Rumored to be a closet skier, especially when board is in split mode.
 Victor spends more time sideways(snowboarding) showing WAH guests the ways of the 'split-ripper'.
 He holds a business management degree but prefers to seek secret powder stashes of the Wallowas.
 Victor is pursuing his AMGA certification.
 He has a WFR and Level III Avy.